hackclub/hackclub/workshops/cloud9/README.md

 -------------------------------------------------------------------------------

+## Tips And Tricks

+To open a link in another tab, right click on the link and select `Open In New Tab`.

 ## Login with GitHub

 First, make sure you have a github account.
 If you don't have one, follow the